Hide and Seek

 “Don’t cry,” she said, which I thought odd, and odder still when I realized she was.

 “The boyfriend” was code for Jesus.
 My mother told me this on some night—soon, one of many—that my father came home late from work.
 Grace had fallen under the “spell,” as my mother put it, of a zealot in Cambridge, and was talking about dropping out of school, giving everything up to follow Jesus.
 Rome had been a compromise; Grace could take a leave from Harvard, not drop out, live with us in Rome during my father’s sabbatical, clear her head.
 In retrospect, a mistake, my mother said.
-They should have had Grace come back to Milwaukee; they should have stayed in Milwaukee.
+They should have had Grace come back to Milwaukee; we all should have stayed in Milwaukee.
 One doesn’t lead a moth from the flame by moving to a city where the fire has long burned bright.